 The Lo: A qualifying low hand consists of five cards (two from the player's hand, three on the board) all with a face value at or below 8, without any pairs.
 Straights and flushes do not count against you, making the nut low A-2-3-4-5.

-The Lo hand is counted from the top down.
+The Low hand is counted from the top down.
 That means the A-2-3-4-5 hand will be referred to as a 5-4 low.
 Take this example:

 Which hand wins the low?
-One player has ace-deuce as his two lowest cards, while the second player has 5-7.
+One player has ace-deuce as his two lowest cards while the second player has 5-7.
 You'll even see professional dealers get this wrong.
-(I said professional, not good.)

-The most important thing to understand in this game is you should always be playing for the high, with low potential.
-It is never a good idea to be playing a hand with nothing but a low draw.
+The most important thing to understand in this game is you should always be playing for the high with low potential.
+It's never a good idea to play a hand with nothing but a low draw.

 The best O8 starting hand is A-2-A-3 double suited.
 It has the most possibilities for scooping both the high and the low.

 If it's your first time playing O8 and you don't know what to do you should just stick to playing any hand with an ace and a deuce where the ace is suited to one other card in your hand.